Guide to Productizing Your Services (Part 1)

 A vast range of service agencies is productizing, although in many industries, it may not be the norm yet.
 The following are just a few examples of how agencies are implementing this sales strategy:

-- Undullify offers unlimited “small graphic design tasks” for a set monthly fee.
+Undullify offers unlimited “small graphic design tasks” for a set monthly fee—everything backed by a smart tiered pricing strategy.
 This subscription service offers four plan tiers priced by the features they include, like turnaround time and the client’s number of brands.

-- Cashflow Podcasting creates polished podcasts for clients, editing recordings that clients make themselves.
-It offers monthly plans that provide a weekly edited podcast, which includes a complete transcript and “tweetable” quotes.
+Cashflow Podcasting creates polished podcasts for clients, editing recordings that clients make themselves.
+It offers monthly plans that provide a weekly edited podcast, which includes a podcast transcript and “tweetable” quotes.

 Plenty of other types of service providers are productizing as well, such as bookkeepers, accountants, and copyediting agencies.
 If you haven’t jumped on the bandwagon yet, this might be the moment.